chasespengler/node-rest-shop/README.md

-Simple eCommerce platform built to utilize the NodeJS framework.
+Simple eCommerce platform built to utilize NodeJS and Express.